NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Dandy.md

 ---

 # Dandy
 You are a genteel master of style, culture, and decorum, aware of even the subtlest rules of etiquette.
-Whether you were born into status, acquired it later in life, or merely pretend to possess it, you look and act your part to manicured perfection.

 ## [[Feats/Dandy Dedication|Dandy Dedication]] Feat 2